-The panels shall comply with the requirements stated in Clauses 7.10.1 to 7.10.4, inclusive.
+The panels shall comply with the requirements stated in Clauses 7.11.1 to 7.11.5 inclusive.

-Transparent safety panels shall conform to the requirements of reflective type fences in Clause 7.1.8.1.
+Transparent safety panels shall conform to the requirements of reflective type fences in Clause 7.1.8.3.

-Transparent safety panels may be subjected to a change in physical properties due to the effect of UV.
+Transparent safety panels may be subjected to a change in physical properties due to the effect of environmental exposures.
+In the case of thermoplastic safety panels, transparency must not be visibly reduced during the useful design life.
+In order to improve resistance to environmental degardation and abrasion, they must either have added stabiliser or be surface-coated.
 Consequently, it is necessary to evaluate transparent safety panels in an "as new" condition and after accelerated ageing to the equivalent 10 years.